|

 When trying any of the plant-based options, remember that these are just alternatives; do not expect that a vegan bean burger will have 100% the same taste as a real burger or cashew cheese will be exactly like real cheese.

 If you go with these expectations, you may end up disappointed.
 These alternatives can taste somewhat SIMILAR to the real thing, but their taste will still be different.
-So always remember that, and don’t have any unrealistic expectations.
+So remember that, to avoid having unrealistic expectations.

 vegan chicken bites